 Colonialism is like a global high school.
-Here, the cool group is Europe.

 How did countries colonize other countries in the first place?

 By 1914, most of the countries in the world had been colonized by Europe.
 The primary motive was to become a planetary superpower and dominate the world.
-Thus, many European countries, such as Italy, Portugal, Greece, Spain, England and Germany, began acquiring colonies, leading to the colonial division of the world.
+Thus, many European countries, such as Italy, Portugal, Greece, Spain, England, and Germany, began acquiring colonies, leading to the colonial division of the world.

-This all started during the Age of Discovery, when European nations began seeking new trade routes; new lands were discovered by Christopher Columbus and Vasco Da Gama.
-These Europeans were able to acquire those lands, since the indigenous tribes did not believe in owning land as the Europeans did.
+It all began during the Age of Discovery when European nations began to seek new trade routes; Christopher Columbus and Vasco Da Gama discovered new lands.
+These Europeans were able to acquire these lands because the indigenous tribes did not believe in owning land as the Europeans did.

-After worshiping the elements of nature for thousands of years, the indigenous tribes of America and Africa were forcefully converted and forced to adopt Christianity, which is why it’s one of the major religions around the world.
+After worshiping the elements of nature for millennia, the indigenous tribes of America and Africa were forcibly converted and forced to embrace Christianity, which is why it is one of the most important religions in the world.

-Was colonialism a blessing or a curse?
+Was colonialism a curse or a blessing?

-Under the coat of religion, a great deal of military action was taken against the indigenous tribes.
-The Hispaniola people was reduced to 15,000 from 250,000 under Spanish rule.
-Similar acts of warfare were seen in Africa and other colonies who tried to revolt against colonization.
+Under the guise of religion, a great deal of military action was taken against the indigenous tribes.
+The Hispaniola people were reduced to 15,000 from 250,000 under Spanish rule.
+Similar acts of warfare were seen in Africa and other colonies that tried to revolt against colonization.

 Are some territories still colonized?

-These territories are not just small marks on the world map, but actually have significant economic importance for the colonists.
+These territories are not just small marks on the world map but actually have significant economic importance for the colonists.
 The Cayman Islands and Bermuda are on the top ten list based on GDP per capita, and Guam provides important regional security.
 Gibraltar and the Falklands are diplomatically disputed, so it is becoming difficult to decolonize them.